FelipeLund/Final_Project_TeamB/code/README.md

 # Structure of Code
 The code is divided between the include, source, and external directories.
-The ClnData folder contains the
+The ClnData folder contains the processed (cleaned) data.

 ##